bxdoan/bxdoan/README.md

 <div align="center">

-> Being the best decoy ever is as cool as being the ace
+> All we can do is live until the day we die.
+Control what we can…and fly free.

-> — Tobio Kageyama —
+> — Deneil Young —

 </div>